The Faces of Sedgewood Plantation

 Sedgewood Plantation is 100% family run with no outside labor.
 This is made possible by ingenuity, increased efficiencies from creative uses of technology and machinery, and sheer determination to accomplish what must be done.
-Listed below are the people responsible for making this happen.
+Our family members listed below are responsible for making this happen.

 I was raised on this farm and began managing the cattle operation after Daddy's death in 1965 while I was still in high school.
 Although born and bred a cattleman, I also pursued other endevors, first as a Chemical Engineer and later as a Medical Doctor.
 My life goals have been to raise a terrific family, restore and preserve Sedgewood Plantation, and build the best Registered Angus herd in the Mid South.